Eshe0922/ReposVul/README.md

 ```

 ### Multi-granularity Dependency Extraction Module
-We extract the inter-procedural call relationships of vulnerabilities among the whole repository, aiming to construct multi-granularity information for each vulnerability patch, including file-level, function-level, and line-level information.
+We extract the inter-procedural call relationships of vulnerabilities among the whole repository, aiming to construct multi-granularity information for each vulnerability patch, including file-level, function-level, and line-level information.

 ### Trace-based Filtering Module
 We first track the submission history of patches based on file paths and commit time.
 Through analyzing historical information on the patches, we then identify outdated patches by tracing their commit diffs.